-Sam Altman is the chair of OpenResearch, and the co-chair of OpenAI.
+Sam Altman is the chair of OpenResearch and the CEO of OpenAI.
 He was previously President of Y Combinator.
 He was cofounder and CEO of Loopt, which was funded by Y Combinator in 2005 and acquired by Green Dot in 2012.
 At Green Dot, he was the CTO and is now on the Board of Directors.
 Sam also founded Hydrazine Capital.
-He studied computer science at Stanford, and while there worked in the AI lab.
+He studied computer science at Stanford and while there worked in the AI lab.

-Patrick is the Data Manager for the Basic Income Project.
-Prior to joining YCR, Patrick has worked in the fields of development, construction, and winemaking.
-Most recently he worked in market research, developing methods to quantify narratives in online conversations.
-Patrick holds a M.S. in International and Development Economics from the University of San Francisco and a B.A. in Economics and Political Science from Bucknell University.
+Patrick Krause is the data manager for the Basic Income Project.
+Prior to joining OpenResearch, Patrick worked in the fields of development, construction, and winemaking.
+Most recently, he worked in market research, developing methods to quantify narratives in online conversations.
+Patrick holds a MS in international and development economics from the University of San Francisco and a BA in economics and political science from Bucknell University.

-Sam is the research manager for the Basic Income Project.
-Prior to joining YCR, Sam managed an evaluation of a childhood health program in India and worked as a research analyst with the Evidence to Policy Initiative at UC San Francisco.
-Sam has a B.A. in International Affairs from Northeastern University and a M.S. in International and Development Economics from the University of San Francisco.
+Sam Manning is a research manager at OpenResearch, where his current work focuses on the economic impacts of artificial intelligence.
+Prior to joining, Sam managed an evaluation of a childhood health program in India and worked as a research analyst with the Evidence to Policy Initiative at UC San Francisco.
+Sam has a BA in international affairs from Northeastern University and a MS in international and development economics from the University of San Francisco.